 For an arranger or composer, this piano allows the musician to tweak the voices for the exact sound that the musician prefers.
 With its 2.8 mb internal memory and its external USB capability, the options for recording are virtually endless.
 The CVP 701 becomes a composer’s and arranger’s dream instrument!

 This piano also features integrated 3-pedal technology that supports half pedaling, as do the other Clavinova pianos.
 It allows a beginning student to utilize follow lights that show the student which keys to play as they learn.
 For the visually oriented student, this feature could become the most valuable feature of the piano, at least until the beginner becomes more accomplished at the piano.

-Below, check out some of the best selling digital pianos on Amazon, and see how well they stack up to the Yamaha CVP 701.
+Below, check out some of the best selling digital pianos online, and see how well they stack up to the Yamaha CVP 701:

 Yamaha CVP 701 vs Yamaha CLP 645